-In a few days’ time [30 March2014], the calendars of the Church commemorate Saint John Klimakos (Ἰωάννης τῆς Κλίμακος), the author of the great spiritual work The Ladder of Divine Ascent.
+Next month [30 March 2015], the calendars of the Church commemorate Saint John Klimakos (Ἰωάννης τῆς Κλίμακος), the author of the great spiritual work The Ladder of Divine Ascent.
 The ascetic example of Saint John Klimakos is also inspiring during our Lenten journey.

 The Ladder is one of the most widely read and much-loved books of Orthodox spirituality, and is read especially during Great Lent.
 It is often read in the refectory in monasteries, and in some churches it is read as part of the Daily Office on Lenten weekdays.

 Saint John Klimakos was a seventh century monk in Saint Catherine’s Monastery on Mount Sinai.
 Although his lifespan is often given as 525-606, we have little information about the life of this saint apart from a hagiography by a monk named Daniel of Raithu monastery, who admits he knows nothing about Saint John’s origins.